KOBUKOVUI/SSH_HoneyDrive/README.md

 # SSH_HoneyDrive :honeybee:
-How to use Kippo SSH honeypot and an analyze a brute-fore attack.
+How to use Kippo SSH honeypot and analyze a brute-fore attack.
 ## Description
 This project help you have an overview how a honeypot works.
 We will use HoneyDrive which is a honeypot Linux Distro.
 It's a vitual appliance (OVA) with Xubuntu Desktop